Budgeting

 Households with frequent unavoidable social obligations.
 Weddings, family events, and work-mandated socialising can make a strict no-spend challenge unworkable.
 Modified versions with planned exceptions work better.

 Households using the challenge as a substitute for budgeting.
-A no-spend month is not a substitute for an ongoing budget.
+A no-spend month isn't a substitute for an ongoing budget.
 The challenge provides a one-time intervention; sustained financial improvement requires the ongoing structure of zero-based budgeting or another framework.

 What experts say